 - Serves on the Pre-College Program Steering Committee

-- Maintains program databases, coordinates the collection of program data, assists in data analysis, creates program business process charts
+- Assists in maintaining program databases, collaborates in the collection of program data, assists in data analysis, creates program business process charts

-- Develops and maintains web page for Pre-College Programs
+- Collaborates in the maintenance of the web page for Pre-College Programs

 - Performs other related duties as assigned.

-SUPERVISION – Works under the general supervision of the Vice President for Instruction
+SUPERVISION – Works under the general supervision of the Vice President for Instruction, and in collaboration with staff engaged in pre-college program development and support.

 ATTENDANCE– Within time and budget limitations, the individual in this position is expected to be present and available when and where needed and scheduled in support of the goals and requirements of the pre-college program.
 Flexibility and good time management skills are essential.